JasperNZ/AM-Thinker-APP/README.md

 - Considering adding a little icon next to the AM thinker?
 DONE
 - Apply tooltips to all relevant sections DONE
 - Preferably apply group boxes in the mainUserForm Designer form. for easier readability (fixed bugs in error handler from this) DONE
+- fix the select profile loop (trying to use tuples, but it's not working???????)